Updated May 29, 2023

 Introduction to Cryptography

 The term ‘Cryptography’ refers to an exercise and detailed learning of strategies to safeguard essential data and communication against adversaries.
 As computer science is considered, cryptography is about securing data and communication strategies derived from a network of rule-based calculations and mathematical theories known as ‘Algorithms.’
 This process results in transforming messages in distinct ways that are not easy to decode.
 These deterministic algorithms are vital in generating a cryptographic key, digital signing, and verification.
 This ultimately shields data browsing on the internet.
 It also helps in protecting confidential communications like transactions through credit cards, email, etc.

 What is Cryptography?

-Cryptography is an application to achieve safe and secured information and communication processes from numerous suspicious as well as malicious third parties – adversaries.
+The concept of preventing data and communications by embracing codes to create a platform whose information is intended should have access to read and process it is called Cryptography.
+Here, the term ‘Crypt’ refers to ‘hidden/vault,’ while the term ‘graph’ means ‘writing.’
+Cryptography is an application to achieve safe and secure information and communication processes from numerous suspicious and malicious third parties – adversaries.
 Here, encryption and a key are chosen to transfigure an input – plaintext into an output – ciphertext that is encrypted.
-A particular algorithm will always generate the same ciphertext by efficiently transforming the same plaintext, as many times as the same key is being used.
+Thus, a particular algorithm will always generate the same ciphertext by efficiently transforming the same plaintext as often as the same key is used.

 But new-age cryptography has the capabilities to stand tall and perform proficiently with the following four objectives:

 1. Privacy to its Best

-2. Maintaining Integrity
+2. Maintaining integrity